kasoju2712/Bibliometric-Matching/README.md

 Bibliometric Matching

-Code for matching Nobel Prize in Physics winner information from Wikipedia to Web of Science Data.To uniquely identify a personality , we build a knowledge graph with features from information obtained through their wikipedia, which includes publications/journal articles , affiliations/institutions associated , co-authors/collaborators and also information from specializations of the personality.
+Code to uniquely match  every famous personality(prize_winners in science,art,literature) to Web of Science Data.To do so,we  build a knowledge graph with features from information obtained through their wikipedia, which includes publications/journal articles , affiliations/institutions associated , co-authors/collaborators ,including their  specializations .

 A decision vector is built for matching names of co-authors and authors themselves , including penalization for mismatch.
 For matching organizations , articles string matching algorithms like fuzz match score has been used.